Will hackers use AI chatbots to craft better phishing emails?

 The overall verdict is that cybercriminals would have to refine the emails and the code.
 Without AI, creating malware is a specialist task, and it’s likely specialized cybercriminals will stay onboard to refine the code – but their jobs have just got a lot easier.
 We can also only anticipate that AI-generated outputs will improve over time, potentially making it easier for non-specialists to create malware.

-What is key to remember, though, is that the finished emails would still come with all the other earmarks of phishing attempts outlined earlier in this article.
+The key to remember, though, is that the finished emails would still come with all the other earmarks of phishing attempts outlined earlier in this article.

 No silver bullet